Calgary Tower: Later history

 Marathon Realty acquired a controlling interest in the tower in 1970.
-The structure was formally renamed the Calgary Tower on November 1, 1971, as a tribute to the citizens of the city.
-It is still called the Husky Tower by airport officials, however, to distinguish it from the tower at the Calgary International Airport.
+The structure was formally renamed the "Calgary Tower" on November 1, 1971, as a tribute to the citizens of Calgary.
+It is still called the "Husky Tower" by airport officials, however, to distinguish it from the tower at the Calgary International Airport.

 The Petro-Canada Centre's west tower overtook the Calgary Tower as the tallest structure in Calgary in 1983.

 The tower underwent significant renovations between 1987 and 1990.
 The addition of a souvenir shop and a revolving restaurant were part of a $2.4 million refurbishment of the upper levels of the tower.
 In 1990 a glass rotunda to serve as the new lobby was added.

 A natural gas-fired cauldron was constructed at the top of the tower by Canadian Western Natural Gas in October 1987 as a gift to celebrate the 1988 Winter Olympics.
 The torch, which consumes 850 m3 per hour, was first lit on February 13, 1988, when the Games opened, and burned 24 hours a day throughout.
 It continues to be reignited for various special events, including Canada Day.

 The tower was a founding member of the World Federation of Great Towers in 1989 along with the Eiffel Tower, among others.
 It celebrated its 25th anniversary in 1993, a year in which it topped 500,000 visitors for the first time.

 A glass floor extension was constructed on the north side of the tower's observation deck and opened on June 24, 2005.
 When standing on the glass, one can look straight down on 9th Avenue South and Centre Street.

 An LED, multicolour exterior lighting system was added and was first tested on August 1, 2014.
 12 lights were added to the crown and 24 to the exterior floor.
 Each light has been programmed to be able to create over 16.5 million combinations of colour and lighting effects.
 It has been used since October 8, 2014, becoming a more noticeable part of the city skyline at night.